 Cuscuta as a genus is distinctive and the only British native species seen in Kent apart from C. epithymum has been, long ago, C. europaea (Greater Dodder), a larger and more robust species generally growing on Urtica dioca (Common Nettle) with styles (including stigmas) not projecting beyond the ovary.
-Alien species have occasionally been encountered, e.g. C. epilinum on flax (1860) and C. campestris (last recorded in 1982); and it is at least possible that what appeared to be C. epithymum growing on Aster spp. in a Chipstead allotment in 2013 may have represented an alien species introduced through seed contamination.
+Alien species have occasionally been encountered, e.g. C. epilinum on flax (1860) and C. campestris (recorded at three sites in 2017, apparently a contaminant of Niger seed); and it is at least possible that what appeared to be C. epithymum growing on Aster spp. in a Chipstead allotment in 2013 may have represented C. campestris or another alien species introduced through seed contamination.

-&lt;sup>16 Pitt, J. (1994).
+16 Pitt, J. (1994).
 Dodder and its hosts in Kent.
 Kent Field Club Bulletin 39: 41.

-&lt;sup>17 For the remaining 3%, it could not be determined which of the two species might be regarded as the principal host.
+17 For the remaining 3%, it could not be determined which of the two species might be regarded as the principal host.